'Trigger' out of matotoland kennel

 If that is not enough, the drag stage testing requires two retrieves by drag: A 150m on a guinea fowl, and a 350m drag on rabbit or hare.
 Both drags have two turns and in both the game is to be retrieved independently to hand.

 Obedience, cooperation and manner of retrieve are tested throughout the day.

 So, the amount of training on a daily basis over a prolonged period of time (in our case 18 months) with very specialised training guidance (in our case Boavida gun dog training) and your own drive to succeed, forms the basis of a successful outcome.

 I am truly grateful for the opportunity to be Keizer’s partner and that we are able to continuously learn and improve to become a formidable team!

 WOW!
 What a fantastic year for our dogs !

-Matotoland Kennel Placed in every Maiden/Derby stake this year.
-Dicky Meij with Cleo also placed in Open Stake in KZN 2017
+Matotoland Kennel placed in every Maiden/Derby stake during 2017.
+Dicky Meij with Cleo also placed in the Open Stake in KZN during 2017.

-Thank you Charles Rose for the genetics that have made it possible to breed these dog.
-I praise and thank God for these earthly blessings
+Our appreciation goes out to Charles Rose of Wildrose Outfitter & Kennel (Seymour, Texas) for the genetics that have made it possible to breed these dogs.
+I praise and thank God for these earthly blessings.

 1st - Dicky Meij 's GSP bitch, Matotoland Cleo